tylermercer/personal-website/src/content/posts/software/partial-clone-git-repo.md

 out, there is!
 (Kudos to Ciro Santilli for providing the solution in [this answer on Stack Overflow](https://stackoverflow.com/a/52269934).)

-There are two commands you'll need to run.
-Let's break down each of them.
+There are two commands you’ll need to run.
+Let’s break down each of them.

 ## Step 1: Clone the repository